codacy/docs/CONTRIBUTING.md

     ![Adding an organization](images/organization-add.png)
     ```

 -   Use hyphens to generate unordered lists and `1.` to generate ordered lists.
 Always use 4 spaces to indent list items.
+Indent also by 4 spaces subsequent paragraphs in a list item or nested list items.
 For example:

     ```markdown
     This is an unordered list: